-Joining steel tubes together involves similar welding processes to aluminium frames, but further options exist including 'Brazing' and the use of lugs.
+Joining steel tubes together involves similar welding processes to aluminum frames, but further options exist including 'Brazing' and the use of lugs.
 Brazing is similar to TIG welding but uses a 'filler' material that is melted and used to join the tubes.
 The filler material is commonly silver or brass but could be a myriad of other alloys too.
 Lugs act as connectors at junction points of the frame, creating a sleeve for the tubes to slide into.
 Prior to constructing the frame, the ends of the steel tubes are precisely cut to fit perfectly into the lugs and are then brazed together.
-Using lugs creates an immensely strong join, and being an older manufacturing technique, helps to provide a bike with that 'classic' look.
+The use of lugs creates an immensely strong joint, and being an older manufacturing technique carries a side perk of giving a bike a 'classic' look.

-Titanium shares many properties with steel but is lighter, more corrosion resistant and more durable.
-The downside is it is much more expensive and takes significant expertise to produce a high quality bike frame.
+Titanium shares many properties with steel but is lighter, more resistant to corrosion and is more durable.
+The downside is that it is much more expensive and labor intensive.
+It takes significant expertise to produce a high-quality titanium bike frame.
 Like aluminium and steel, the titanium used in bicycles is an 'alloy', and will typically feature a small percentage of aluminium and Vanadium in its composition.

 Pros of titanium: Strength, durability, corrosion resistance, ride quality, weight

-Cons of titanium: Cost of material, difficulty to manufacture
+Cons of titanium: Cost of material, difficult to manufacture

 How it's made

-Titanium follows closely to how an aluminium or steel frame is made.
-Once the tubes are formed and/or butted, they are then commonly commonly TIG welded together.
-However the welding process is different as the titanium reacts poorly to oxygen, and so the section being welded is typically made air tight, and Argon gas is pumped in to purge out the oxygen during welding.
-Some brands go as far to create completely oxygen-free chambers which are filled with argon.
+Titanium closely follows how an aluminum or steel frame is made.
+Once the tubes are formed and/or butted, they are then commonly TIG welded together.
+The welding process is different from steel and alloy as titanium reacts poorly to oxygen.
+Argon gas is typically pumped in to purge out the oxygen during the welding process as a result.
+Some manufacturers go as far to create completely oxygen-free welding chambers, filled with argon.

-In addition to the material being labor intensive and just more expensive in its raw state, titanium is far tougher on tooling (harder to cut, manipulate) too.
-No wonder it's typically only offered by smaller, boutique and custom bike builders.
+In addition to the material being labor intensive and more expensive in its raw state, titanium is far tougher on tooling (harder to cut, manipulate) too.
+As such, it's typically only offered by smaller, boutique and custom bike builders.

-Now that you are across the different frame materials, check out other BikeExchange guides to provide all the info you need to know;
+Now that you're across the different frame materials, check out other BikeExchange guides to provide all the info you need to know;